-The program combines a diverse academic curriculum with practical experience at the Hampshire College Farm Center, an organic working farm, and workshops with visiting writers, artists, and scholars.
+Students interested in agriculture studies at Hampshire College can take part in a diverse academic curriculum including practical experience at the Hampshire College Farm Center, an organic working farm, and workshops with visiting writers, artists, and scholars.
 Students gain experience with the complex issues of sustainability through internships and apprenticeships with farms and advocacy groups.

 Ecology, Agriculture, and Society

 This course looks at agriculture as a set of ecological systems and issues.
 It refers to ecology in both the sense of interactions between organisms (e.g., crops, pests, and predators) and their environment, and in the larger scale sense of environmental impacts and related social and political issues.
 A broad range of topics will be covered, including pesticides and alternatives; soil fertility and erosion; the role of animals; genetically modified crops; biofuels; global vs. local; and more.